 sudo dnf module list nvidia-driver

-sudo dnf module enable nvidia-driver:open-dkms -y
+sudo dnf module install nvidia-driver:open-dkms -y

 Rocky Linux 10: Proprietary DKMS Packages